jtbuch/SEASFire/README.md

 ![plot](./plots/fcast_initmodes.jpg)

 The architecture of our seasonal fire forecasting system allow us to generate fire probability maps in each 12km x 12km grid cell across the study region.
-A preliminary forecast of fire probability for July and August 2023 using observations until May 2023 is shown below,
+A preliminary forecast of fire probability for August and September 2023 using observations until May 2023 is shown below,

 ![plot](./plots/pred_fire_prob_08_07_23_654_ens_mean_as_2023.png)